RX-M/kubecon-eu-2022/rx-m-net-101-kubecon-eu-2022.md

 ### Service Routing

 So how does the connection get redirected?
 Like all good tech questions, the answer is, it depends.
-The default Kubernetes implementation is to let the kube-proxy (which usually runs on every node in the cluster) modify the iptables with DNAT rules.
+The default Kubernetes implementation is to let the kube-proxy (which usually runs under a DaemonSet on every node in the cluster) modify the iptables with DNAT rules (Destination Network Address Translation).

 Look for your service in the NAT table (again, be sure to use the IP address of your ClusterIP):